 Appealing of Bans

-Digital Football League has strict rules for players who wish to compete on our system, all penalties are enforced based on the rules outlined below and any members who are banned and want to appeal must appeal through the AC panel that banned them.
+Digital Sporting Group has strict rules for players who wish to compete on our system, all penalties are enforced based on the rules outlined below and any members who are banned and want to appeal must appeal through the AC panel that banned them.
 If you feel the ban was not correctly applied based on the criteria below you must submit a management support ticket via support.

 Ban appeals via support ticket will be closed immediately if they dont meet the above criteria and banned players repeatedly reopening the ticket if closed will have their ban extended.
 Do NOT reopen a closed ticket that is the management team telling you that your appeal must go through the anticheat panel that placed your ban.